MalwareMakers/HarBringer-V2/README.md

 ## Usage:

-Once a victim has the paylaod installed on their system, you have these commands to use:
+Once a victim has the payload installed on their system, you have these commands to use:
 * `/mass-upload` - starts uploading every viable file on a victims computer to the server.
 * `/screen-update` - sends screenshot of victims screen to the server
 * `/quick-info` - gathers info based on ip-api